roumilb/treeMaker/README.md

 # treeMaker

-This javascript library allow you to make tree in HTML from JSON.
+This javascript library allows you to make tree in HTML from JSON.

+# License

+This library is available under the MIT license